emberjs/rfcs/text/1003-deprecation-import-ember-from-ember.md

 This list is semi-exhaustive, in that it covers _every_ export from 'ember', but may not exhaustivily provide alternatives.

-The deprecations kind of fall in to 3 categories
-- has a modern equivelent (
-- private and needs no replacements
-- not private, but there is no plan for providing a built-in alternative

-### Behavior Alternatives

 ### New Module Needed

 APIs for wiring up a test framework (e.g. QUnit, _etc_)